AY2526S1-CS2103T-T15-1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** A manual `clearpast` command that checks for a `t/recurring` tag.
     * Pros: Simple to implement and understand.
 The user retains full control over when their schedule is cleaned up.
 Fits well within a command-line application.
-    * Cons: The user must remember to run the command.
+    * Cons: The user needs to remember to run the command.
 Only supports one type of recurrence (weekly).

 * **Alternative 2:** A fully abstract `Schedule` class with `OneTimeSlot` and `RecurringSlot` subclasses.
     * Pros: Far more powerful.
 Could support complex schedules (e.g., "every Monday and Wednesday").
 The `list` command could show all future occurrences.